perseusrealdeal/GeoLocationKit/README.md

 > PerseusLocationDealer should be loaded in launch time on macOS.

-To do so create a reference to PerseusLocationDealer instance as a property in class that is also alllocated in launch time such as AppDelegate.
+To do so create a reference to the PerseusLocationDealer instance as a property in a class that is also allocated in launch time such as AppDelegate.
 Take a look at the following sample statements.

 ```swift
 class AppDelegate: NSObject, NSApplicationDelegate {